Do I Need Emergency Dental Care?

 • A punctured lip

 If you have injured your lip or tongue and are unable to control bleeding with pressure or a cold compress, seek medical attention.
 Not every injury requires emergency care, though.
 Depending on the severity of the injury and the location of the tooth, a cracked or broken tooth may not constitute an emergency.
-If you cannot reach your dentist, visit the nearest emergency room and to determine whether the injury can wait or needs immediate care.
+If you cannot reach your dentist, visit the nearest emergency room and determine whether the injury can wait or needs immediate care.

-What to Do For A Knocked Out Tooth
+What to Do For a Knocked-Out Tooth

 Knocking out a permanent tooth is one of the most serious dental emergencies.
 If you act quickly, there is a good possibility of saving the tooth.
 Your dentist needs to replace the tooth in the gums as soon as possible after the injury so that the bone can reattach to the tooth root.

-• Avoid touching any part of the tooth that was under the gum
+• Avoid touching any part of the tooth that was under the gum.

-• Handle the tooth carefully
+• Handle the tooth carefully.

 • If the tooth is dirty, hold the upper part and rinse it with milk.
-You can also use water if no milk is available
+You can also use water if no milk is available.

-• Do not wipe the tooth with a washcloth or other fabric
+• Do not wipe the tooth with a washcloth or other fabric.

 • Keep the tooth moist.
-Store the tooth in a glass of milk, between your cheek and gum, or in a cup with saliva
+Store the tooth in a glass of milk, between your cheek and gum, or in a cup with saliva.

 You can also try to replace the tooth into its socket in the gums.
 Make sure it is facing the correct way first, but do not try to force it into place.
 If it does not easily slip into place, keep it moist and go to your dentist as soon as possible.

-What to Do For A Broken Tooth
+What to Do for a Broken Tooth

-Chips, cracks, fractures, or breaks can result in serious damage to your oral health.
+• Chips, cracks, fractures, or breaks can result in serious damage to your oral health.
 However, they may not need immediate dental care.
-Call your dentist’s office if you break a tooth and the staff can determine whether your symptoms require emergency care.
+Call your dentist’s office if you break a tooth, and the staff can determine whether your symptoms require emergency care.

-Typically, they will try to get you into the office the same day.
+• Typically, they will try to get you into the office the same day.
 In some cases, you may only notice a chip or crack because of a sharp edge on your tooth.
-In others, the fracture may expose or damage nerves, leading to dental sensitivity, discomfort, or pain.
-Different types of breaks require different care.

 Cracked Teeth